sco0ter/babbler/xmpp-client/src/site/markdown/extensions.md

 Most extensions need some kind of logic or have to implement business rules defined in the respective XEP.

-Thus extensions need to have a manager, which handles their business rules.
+Therefore extensions need to have a manager, which handles their business rules.

 While reading through the specifications, you quickly notice that nearly all extensions have one thing in common: They can be either enabled or disabled, e.g. you can either enable or disable support for [XEP-0115: Entity Capabilities](http://xmpp.org/extensions/xep-0115.html) or [XEP-0184: Message Delivery Receipts](http://xmpp.org/extensions/xep-0184.html).